thewatermethod/thewatermethod.com/posts/porting-cursed-blood.md

 <ul>
 <li>The Doomed are inheritors of an ancient lineage of protectors and monster-slayers.</li>
 <li>They did not refer to themselves as Doomed, but as members of The Order.</li>
-<li>They are regarded as a necessary evil by the Nobility, as they eliminate the threat from demons and mutated creatures.</li>
+<li>They are regarded as a necessary evil by the Ascended, as they eliminate the threat from demons and mutated creatures.</li>
 <li>There are 12 in the Order at any given time, one for each of the mystical weapons possessed by the original 12 hunters.</li>
 <li>They are indoctrinated as children and if chosen to wield a weapon, are gifted with magical golden eyes and burning toxic blood.</li>
 </ul>